hassanbabar78/hassanbabar78/README.md

 - Strengthen backend architecture and system design knowledge
 - Gain deeper experience in scalable application development
 - Contribute to open-source and collaborative projects
-- Grow into a mid-level full-stack engineer through real-world experience
+- Grow into a senior full-stack developer and software engineer through real-world experiences

 ---